 Your employer may offer life insurance as part of a benefits package, but it usually isn't enough to cover major expenses.
 Most employer-sponsored policies equal a year or two of your annual salary, but how much life insurance does a married couple need?
 Many financial experts recommend having about 10 times as much insurance as an employer-sponsored plan.

 Solely relying on employer-sponsored coverage may result in a coverage gap that would leave your loved ones unprotected in the event of your passing.
 And if you leave the company, your employer-sponsored life insurance might not stay with you.
-This is why many people purchase a personal term life insurance policy to supplement the coverage you receive through work
+Investing in a personal term life insurance policy gives your family financial security, no matter what turns your career takes.

 At Ethos, our goal is to insure and protect as many families as possible.
 Offering term life insurance lets us do so in a way that is simple and affordable, protecting families during a time when they need it most.

 Permanent insurance can be more complicated than term, and it offers different benefits.
-There are many types of permanent insurance.
-Whole life is the most well-known form of permanent life insurance that lasts for the entirety of your life or to policy maturity, and a payout is often guaranteed at the time of death.
-Some of the money paid into the policy is typically set aside to build “cash value,” which can increase the death benefit or be accessed on a tax-free basis with a policy loan.
-These benefits are why whole life policies can cost up to 20X more than term policies, and why some say whole life insurance is a more conservative, long-term strategy over buying term insurance.
+There are many types of permanent life insurance for newlyweds, but whole life is the most well-known form.
+It lasts for the entirety of your life and a payout is often guaranteed at the time of death.
+Some of the money paid into the policy is typically set aside to build cash value, which can increase the death benefit or be accessed on a tax-free basis via a policy loan.
+These benefits are why whole life policies can cost up to 20 times more than term policies, and why some say whole life insurance is a more conservative, long-term strategy.

 If a spouse were to pass away, a first-to-die policy generally pays a benefit to the surviving spouse, and the policy terminates after the benefit is paid out.
 This option assumes that the surviving spouse no longer needs life insurance.
 Depending on many factors, first-to-die coverage may or may not be less expensive than individual life policies.